 Shame is a feeling that arises in the deepest human feelings when an individual finds himself in a crisis of values at a time when his consciousness is still oriented in that direction.

 Allah's Messenger identified it with faith because its presence in the self presupposes the existence of a properly functioning mind oriented toward the future.
 That kind of mind will never despair in the face of disappointing realities, no matter how bitter they may be.

 "Surely none despairs of Allah's mercy except the unbelievers" (Quran 12:87).

-As for the word “faith,” it implies that a person is correctly oriented to the future or, in other words, that he has the right goal, which is none other than Allah Himself, the Most Holy and Most High.
-So it is clear that the qiblat (the direction in which the worshipper prays) of shame is the same as that of faith.
-That is the way it is when a person’s conscious awareness has the right purpose, even though in reality it may be no more than a potentiality or a possibility awaiting an opportunity for self-actualization.
+As for the word "faith," it implies that a person is correctly oriented to the future or, in other words, that he has the right goal, which is none other than Allah Himself, the Most Holy and Most High.
+So it is clear that the qiblat (the direction in which the worshiper prays) of shame is the same as that of faith.
+That is the way it is when a person's conscious awareness has the right purpose, even though in reality it may be no more than a potentiality or a possibility awaiting an opportunity for self-actualization.
 Even so, it is desirable and will have a positive influence.

 The Throne of Lordship

 In verse 7 of Quranic Surah XI, "Hud," there are three clauses that together make up a sentence explaining this matter: